 3. Vicuña

 Vicunas are members of the Camelidae family; the umbrella term that covers the llama and camel family.
 These South American natives live in rocky mountainscapes and enjoy a primary diet of grass and other shrubs.
-Domesticated vicunas are sheared on a yearly basis and their fleece is then sold to make costly shawls, dressing gowns, and coats.
+Domesticated vicunas are sheared every year and their fleece is then sold to make costly shawls, dressing gowns, and coats.

 Learn More: Britannica